 If you are looking for a good entry-level camera for your kid, this bundle looks great, and is an amazing value for the price.
 I’m sure some of the gear isn’t top-quality, but this is such an impressive group of really usable stuff that comes with the camera.
 (The camera is top notch, which is the most important part, anyway.)

 If you just buy the camera (no bundle), you probably want to score them a good strap and carrying bag.
-But seriously, the bundle is only about $40 more than the camera on its own, so just go with the bundle.
+But seriously, the bundle is slightly more than the camera on its own, so just go with the bundle.
 The end.

 Ideas for future presents for them are as follows: